 Get Creative with Activities

 Having a movie marathon is fun.. for a day… but after two or three days you’re going to have to start rotating in some fun activities.
-For ideas of activities to keep kids busy you can check out this post of 33 Rainy Day Activities or this post about Educational Resources for When Schools are Closed.
+For ideas of activities to keep kids busy you can check out this post of 33 Rainy Day Activities or this post of 48 Germ Free Activities for Kids.
+You may also like this post about Educational Resources for When Schools are Closed.

 You can do more than just survive being home with your kids… you can thrive!